 The project may ask to build other instances such as

-If the simulation is running at very low FPS rates, go to
+If the simulation is running at a very low FPS rate, go to

 ||Prints all available commands.|

 ||Builds the CARLA client.|

 ||Prepares the CARLA library to be imported anywhere.|

 ||Builds CARLA and creates a packaged version for distribution.|

 ||Deletes all the binaries and temporals generated by the build system.|